The Schwab Employee Rights Case

 Schwab has described employees as a firm’s “most important asset,” i.e., resource with economic value that the firm owns or controls.
 Employees are more than assets.
 They are individuals with intrinsic rights.

-For these reasons, a Second Amended Complaint has been filed against Schwab on behalf of its current and former employees and the State of California.
-Schwab must abandon its unlawful employment practices and protect and abide by the rights of its employees.
+Schwab vociferously denies or disagrees with the above statements.
+For this reason and others, a Second Amended Complaint has been filed against Schwab on behalf of its current and former employees and the State of California.
+As alleged in the complaint, Schwab’s employment practices are unlawful, and Schwab must abandon them and protect and abide by the rights of its employees.

-We decline.
-Schwab employees are entitled to know, and to enforce, their rights.
+Schwab employees are entitled to know, exercise, and enforce their rights.